-Simran Virdee is a marriage and family therapist at Kaiser in San Rafael, CA.
+Simran Virdee is a marriage and family therapist at Kaiser in Livermore, CA.

 What inspired you to pursue a career in behavioral health?